koneal2013/mempool/README.md

 - **WaitGroup Management:** Centralized `WaitGroup` incrementing inside `AddTx` to ensure it only tracks successfully queued transactions, preventing negative counters.
 - **Direct Transaction Submission:** Removed unnecessary goroutines in main transaction ingestion, relying on the mempool's own concurrency for safety and performance.
 - **Optimized ExportToFile:** The `ExportToFile` function now minimizes lock duration, pops the transactions from the `TxHeap`, and writes all output in a single system call using a buffer.
 This greatly improves performance and reliability for large mempools.

+### Heap Refactor

+- The transition from a min-heap to a max-heap required updating all heap logic and related tests to ensure correct prioritization and export order.

+### Export Order

+- The export logic was updated to pop from the max-heap, guaranteeing that the exported file lists transactions from highest to lowest fee.

 ### 3. Constraints